Resume

 Upload

-The Engineering Career Center offers in-person drop-in advising during the academic year from 10:00am to 4:00pm, Monday through Friday, except when the ECC office is closed for university holidays.
+The Engineering Career Center offers in-person drop-in advising during the academic year from 10:00am to 4:00pm, Monday through Friday, except when the ECC office is closed for university holidays and career fair days.

 Drop-in visits are typically 10-15 minutes long, which are suitable for resume reviews and quick questions.
 They are first come, first served, and subject to advisor availability.